mikeplem/homeassistant/README.md

 I have an [automation](hass/reolink_doorbell_automation.yaml) setup to notify the Home Assistant Companion App on my phone when someone presses the button on the doorbell.
 The linked automation is the YAML version of what I am using.

 In my [Home Assistant configuration](hass/configuration.yaml) file I setup a notify group so that I can notify more than one companion app at a time.
+Look under the `notify:` block.
+The group is called `frigate_phones`.

 ## Neolink